Tuesday, January 1, 2030

 If you live in a state that taxes your income, then the last step is to fill out your state's income tax form, and you can likely get credit for some or all of the taxes you had to pay in California.
 Every state is different in the details, but look for a section about taxes paid to another state.
 For example, in Utah, this is done on a separate form that looks like this:

-Don't be surprised if, weeks or months after filing, you get a letter from your home state asking you to send in your CA return.
-It's nothing to be scared of, just send in your CA return to prove you paid the taxes to them you claim you paid.
+Don't be surprised if, weeks or months after filing, you get a letter from your home state asking you to send in a copy of your California return.
+It's nothing to be scared of, just send in a copy of your CA return to prove you paid the taxes to them you claim you paid.

 Conclusion